Preparing Florida’s Future Workforce

 High School High Tech Ambassadors

-The Able Trust has launched the High School High Tech Ambassador Scholarship program for senior students interested in strengthening their workforce readiness skills and becoming more involved in their communit
+Junior and senior High School High Tech students interested in strengthening their workforce readiness skills and becoming more involved in their communities can apply to serve as HSHT Ambassadors.

-During this school year, the ambassadors will have the opportunity to meet local business leaders, make presentations to The Able Trust Board of Directors and strengthen their communications skills.
-In addition, each ambassador will receive a $500 scholarship to use to further their education or workforce training.
+The Ambassadors will have the opportunity to meet local business leaders, make presentations to The Able Trust Board of Directors and strengthen their communications skills.
+In addition, each Ambassador will receive a $500 scholarship to use to further their education or workforce training.
+Watch the below video to learn how HSHT has impacted our first ever cohort of Ambassadors!